-- Adoption of the annual report and consolidated financial statements - Allocation of the Company's profit - Discharge from liability for the Board of Directors and the President - Election of the Board, its Chairman and auditors - Method of appointment of the Nomination Committee - Compensation to the Board and the auditors - Guidelines for compensation to the President and other senior executives
+- Adoption of the annual report and consolidated financial statements - Allocation of the Company's profit/loss - Discharge from liability for the Board of Directors and the President - Election of the Board, its Chairman and auditors - Method of appointment of the Nomination Committee - Compensation to the Board and the auditors - Guidelines for compensation to the President and other senior executives

-2012 Annual General Meeting
+2013 Annual General Meeting

-The 2012 Annual General Meeting adopted the annual report and consolidated financial statements for 2011 as presented by the Board and the President, decided on the allocation of the Company's profit, and granted the directors and the President discharge from liability.
+The 2013 Annual General Meeting adopted the annual report and consolidated financial statements for 2012 as presented by the Board and the President, decided on the allocation of the Company's profit/loss, and granted the directors and the President discharge from liability.

-In addition, the Chairman of the Nomination Committee described the work during the year and the reasons for the presented proposals.
+In addition, the Chairman of the Nomination Committee described the Committee's work during the year and the reasons for presented proposals.
 The General Meeting decided on compensation to the Board and auditors in accordance with the Nomination Committee's proposals.
-Anders G Carlberg, Jan Johansson, Martin Lindavist (President and CEO), Annika Lundius, Sverker Martin-Löf (Chairman), Anders Nyrén, Matti Sundberg, John Tulloch and Lars Westerberg were re-elected as directors.
+Anders G Carlberg, Jan Johansson, Martin Lindqvist (President and CEO), Annika Lundius, Sverker Martin-Löf (Chairman), Matti Sundberg, John Tulloch and Lars Westerberg were re-elected as directors.
+Pär Östberg was elected as a new director.
 The General Meeting decided that the number of auditors would comprise a registered firm of accountants.
-Pricewaterhouse-Coopers was re-elected for a term extending up to and including the 2013 Annual General Meeting.
-The General Meeting decided that the dividend would be SEK 2.00 per share.
-A quorate Board and the auditor-in-charge were present at the Annual General Meeting.
+PricewaterhouseCoopers was re-elected for a term up to and including the 2014 Annual General Meeting.
+The General Meeting decided that the dividend would be SEK 1.00 per share.
+A quorate Board and the auditor-incharge were present at the Annual General Meeting.
 Minutes from the Annual General Meeting are available on www.ssab.com.